dxoverdy/Alpha2MQTT/README.md

 SMILE-T10,

-Storion T30.
+Storion T30,

+SMILE-B3-PLUS (Confirmed by a user of Alpha2MQTT.)

-*Newer models such as the SMILE B3 Plus and others are likely to work too.
+*Others are likely to work too.

 ![Alpha2MQTT](Pics/Normal.jpg)